flutter/samples/experimental/README.md

-# Master channel samples
+# Beta channel samples

-In this directory, you'll find samples that target Flutter's master channel.
+In this directory, you'll find samples that target Flutter's `beta` channel.
 They may take advantage of new SDK features that haven't landed in the stable channel, and they may crash, lock up your machine, or otherwise fail to run correctly.
 In other words, consider everything in this directory to be an